-The real estate industry went to the lawmakers and requested some special treatment when it came to independent contractor status.
-The laws at the time — and they still do — had a list of questions that were pretty rigid and made it very difficult to operate a real estate brokerage without agents being employees.
-We got a sweet deal.
+The real estate industry went to lawmakers and requested some special treatment when it came to independent contractor status.
+The laws at the time—and they still do—had a list of standards that were pretty rigid and made it very difficult to operate a real estate brokerage without agents being employees.

 Know the Rules

-Be sure that you know the rules to keep that status.
-In the changing world of real estate services, new business models and compensation methods may result in classification as an employee.
+Real estate agents and brokers enjoy a special IRS classification as statutory independent contractors.
+Keeping apprised of the rules regarding that status is important in the changing world of real estate services, because new business models and compensation methods may result in classification as an employee.

 As more agents are recruited into discount brokerages with business models that pay salaries for base income, there could be problems with meeting the tests for independent contractor status.
-It is important that both broker and agent know precisely what their relationship is, and that they have some sort of document or contract stating that relationship.
+Both the broker and the agent need to know precisely what their relationship is, and that some sort of document or contract states that relationship.

-It is unfortunate that many enter real estate thinking that it's all about "sales."
-You're selling houses.
-Really, real estate is a service business, and there is a lot of legal and tax related stuff involved.
-Not treating this stuff seriously can get you into trouble.
+Many people, unfortunately, enter real estate thinking that it's all about sales; you're selling houses.
+Really, real estate is a service business, with a lot of legal and tax-related details involved.
+Not treating these details seriously can get you into trouble.